cbvora/chiragiq-poc/docs/implementation- process/to-do.md

 # To-Do list/ Planning notes

+Received the task on **3rd Feb (Monday) evening**: Analyzed the requirements and slept over it.

+A sentence from task details —**"Doesn't need to be fancy.
+Just want to get a sense of your coding style.
+But if you want to get fancy, please do 😊"**— `motivated` me to go the extra mile and create it with best architecture

 1. Auto Complete - search and select symbol
 2. Resolve symbol with some extra details from UI